extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Virtual Fabrics
 ---------------

-Virtual Fabrics are only supported on VDX family of devices.
+Virtual Fabrics are only supported on the VDX family of devices.

 The Virtual Fabrics (VF) feature in NOS enables Layer 2 multi-tenancy solutions that provide support for overlapping VLANs, VLAN scaling, and transparent VLAN services by providing both